 All communication will be treated in strict confidence, and absolutely none of your details or identifiable specifics will be shared without your explicit written permission.
 All the contact fields below are optional and you are free to contribute entirely anonymously if you want.

 I’m Josh, an amateur racer based in Cambridge, UK.
 I’ve been cycling for nine years and earned an Elite British Cycling road racing licence in 2016 before switching to focus on cyclocross.
 I've also added some MTB to the mix since 2019.

 Racing has given me a lot of great experiences, but these have often been set in a culture that did not feel particularly inclusive.
 The ALL IN racing initiative has sprung from my drive to help improve the status quo and make the sport more welcoming to people like me, whilst also generating new value for the industry and amateur and semi-professional teams.

 Out on the Fields - groups of studies specifically on LGBTQ+ inclusivity in sports, including 2020 studies on homophobic language use:

 Pride Sports 2016 study for Sport England on LGBT+ participation in sport:

 The National LGB&T Partnership: Lesbian, Gay, Bisexual & Trans People and Physical Activity: What You Need To Know

 Out on the pitch: sport and mental health in LGBT people - University of Strathclyde 2019 study

-Kantar Consulting 2018 study on the commercial value of the LGBTQ+ community in the US:
+Kantar Consulting 2018 study on the commercial value of the LGBT+ community in the US: